-CelesTrak is far more than an authoritative collection of data.
-It's an integrated service that helps a great many people — including SSA professionals, policymakers, educators, and even your average Joe or Jane — better understand what’s going on in space.
+CelesTrak is more than an authoritative collection of data.
+It’s an integrated service that helps a great many people — including SSA professionals, policymakers, educators, and enthusiasts — better understand what’s going on in space.

 SOCRATES, in operation since 2004, was the first online conjunction analysis screening service and is the mainstay of CelesTrak.
 The tool automatically ingests operator ephemerides for GEO and LEO using an STK-based application.

 SOCRATES was the impetus for over a dozen major satellite operators to agree to share data in the interest of safety of flight.
 This eventually led the way to the formation of the Space Data Association (SDA) and the creation of the Space Data Center (SDC), which today screens almost 800 satellites for 30 operators around the world.